matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `rc_federation`

+Defines limits on federation requests.

-The rc_federation configuration is made up of the following settings:
+The `rc_federation` configuration has the following sub-options:
 * `window_size`: window size in milliseconds.
 Defaults to 1000.
 * `sleep_limit`: number of federation requests from a single server in a window before the server will delay processing the request.
 Defaults to 10.